Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

-For this problem, we change the tensor layer $S$ to a tensor MPO layer $S(K)$ where for each bond index $k,l$ we put $K$ bond indexes $k_m, l_m$, as in Fig. \ref{fig:TSP_Tensors}.
-Each of them pass the signal from a previous node and an imaginary time evolution is applied according to the signal obtained through the input indexes.
+For this problem, we change the tensor layer $S$ to a tensor MPO layer $S(K)$ where for each bond index $k,l$ we use $K$ bond indices $k_m, l_m$, as in Fig.~\ref{fig:TSP_Tensors}.
+Each of them passes the signal from a previous node and an imaginary time evolution is applied according to the signal obtained through the input indices.
 Thus, the non-zero elements of these tensors are those with $i=j=l_0$ and $l_{m+1}=k_m \ \forall m\in[0,K-2]$.
+Equivalently, at site $t$, with incoming memory $\mathbf{k}=(k_0,\dots,k_{K-1})$ and outgoing memory $\mathbf{l}=(l_0,\dots,l_{K-1})$, the layer can be written as

-They will be connected as Fig. \ref{fig:TSP_Multibond}.
+with the unavailable boundary-memory entries omitted or filled according to the chosen open-route or return convention.
+They will be connected as in Fig.~\ref{fig:TSP_Multibond}.

 The value of its elements is analogous to that described in general terms in \cite{Tridiag}.
-The rest of the method is analogous to that used in the previous cases, and can be combined with the generalization of Ssec. \ref{Ssec: diff}, since in it only the filtering layers are changed and in this one only the evolution layer.
+The rest of the method is analogous to that used in the previous cases and can be combined with the generalization of Sec.~\ref{ssec:dnsnn}, because the former only changes the filtering layers, while the present variant only changes the evolution layer.